 The best estimates must not include margins for optimism or conservatism.
 Reserves held in excess of the best estimate must be excluded from the technical provision calculation for solvency (but may still be included for financial reporting purposes).
 Current proposals suggest that future profits recognised through the calculation of a best estimate premium provision (rather than the current unearned premium reserve approach) will be eligible as tier 1 capital.
-This amount is expected to be explicitly reported for QIS5 to estimate the potential impact.
+The Expected Profit In Future Premiums (EPIPF) was collected for QIS5 to estimate the potential impact.